$10 to $100 an Hour Is How Much a Year? Quick Reference

 48 weeks (4 unpaid weeks)1,920$48,000-$4,000

 This is why the salary vs hourly comparison matters when evaluating job offers.
-A salaried position at $50,000 includes paid vacation — an equivalent hourly contract at $24.04/hr (the hourly equivalent of $50,000) pays less if you take any unpaid time off during the year.
+A salaried position at $50,000 includes paid vacation.
+An equivalent hourly contract at $24.04/hr pays less if you take any unpaid time off during the year.

 Converting hourly to annual is only half the picture.
 Here is how common hourly wages compare to US benchmarks sourced from Bureau of Labor Statistics data and the federal minimum wage.